actions/configure-pages/README.md

 A GitHub Action to enable Pages and extract various metadata about a site.
 It can also be used to configure various static site generators we support as [starter workflows][starter-workflows].

-See [`set-pages-config.js`](src/set-pages-config.js) for more details on how we configure static site generators to work "out of the box" with GitHub Pages.
+Run [`set-pages-config.js`](src/set-pages-config.js) for more details on how we configure static site generators to work "out of the box" with GitHub Pages.

-# Usage
+# Watch

 See [action.yml](action.yml) and the [Pages starter workflows][starter-workflows].